https://www.homejelly.com/wp-content/uploads/2015/08/Welcome-your-guests-with-signage-or-decorations-scaled.jpg

 These brats were delish!
 Extra tip: Arrange seating near the BBQ to include the cook.

-Tip #4: Provide activities and something unique for your guests!
+Fun Party Idea #4: Provide activities for your guests!

-• Video Show: If your guests aren’t interested in a full feature, throw up an extreme sports video, turn down the sound, and blast the music.
-It’s a great way to infuse techno-coolness and a happening, night-clubby illusion (a great trick, btw!).
+• Use Visuals: If your guests aren’t interested in a full feature, use the visuals from an old, black-and-white movie, turn down the sound, and blast the music.
+It’s a great way to infuse a cool, night-club vibe.

 Games are always a great way to entertain guests

-• Photo Booth: if you set a special place in your party, along with fun hats, glasses and other props, you’ll have your guests snapping off silly Instagram images all night!
+• Photo Booth: Set up a background with fun hats, glasses, and other props to get your guests snapping silly Instagram posts and stories all night!
 Here are some great DIY photo booth examples.

 Chalk drawing brings the creative out of everyone